 |

-Dear Norma, It's done different ways.
-The basic way to do it is just to list their full name: (Full Name) Don't include an honorific such as Mr./Mrs./Ms./Dr. When you inscribe a plaque, award or certificate to just their name it emphasizes that the award is for them without reference to any office or position they might have held.
-When you include other information -- honors, academic post-nominal abbreviations, courtesy titles, and personal ranks -- it shifts the emphasis to their role / professional activities.
-Vincent Esposito, MD The Reverend John Magisano The Honorable Albert Arnold Gore, Jr. Major General Jeffrey Buchanan Sir Edmund Percival Hillary If you want to use the formal name of his or her name, go to the On-Line Guide page on this site (if you don't have a copy of my book!) and choose the office the person holds. -- Robert Hickey Should I Put An Official's Office On a Plaque?
+Dear Norma, Tim & Roger, The way to write a person's name on an award, plaque or certificate is just to list their full name: (Full Name) If they are a "Jr." or a "III" that's part of their name, so you include it.
+Include nothing before their name: no rank, no honorific, no courtesy title.
+Include nothing after their name: no academic or any other kind of post-nominals abbreviation for an honor or professional membership.
+Inscribing a plaque, award or certificate with just their name emphasizes that the award is for the individual without reference to any office or position they might hold or have held.
+The honor is to them without regard to how their name might be written at a particular time in their life. -- Robert Hickey Should I Put An Official's Office On a Plaque?
 I sit on the board of a local community organization and am preparing appreciation plaques for several Virginia State Senators and members of the Virginia House of Delegates.
 Is it appropriate to just use their names (without titles) on the plaques, or should we use the name of their office as well?
-If we should use the names of their offices if they hold more than one, which one(s) are appropriate?
+If we should use the names of their offices if they hold more than one, which one(s) is/are appropriate?
 We have always used some sort of title/office in the past. -- Karen Snell, M.D. / in Central Virginia

-Dear Dr. Snell: If you have always presented your plaques with the office listed, I say stay consistent.
-Since you are honoring them for actions taken while in office ... exercising powers or privileges that might accompany their office .... and it's consistent with your style to write their name & office, use something like this: The Honorable (Full Name) (Name of Office) If they hold two offices -- include only the office or offices pertinent to the award. -- Robert Hickey
+Dear Dr. Snell: Typically awards are given to the person without mentioning their job.
+Since you are honoring them for actions taken while in office ... exercising powers or privileges that might accompany their office .... and it's consistent with your style to write their name & office, then you could use something like this: (Full Name) (Name of Office) If they hold two offices -- include only the office or offices pertinent to the award.
+But my preference would be just to the person, by name. -- Robert Hickey

 How to Write the Name of a Deceased Person On a Certificate of Recognition?
 Our parish is celebrating its 50th Anniversary.
 We are giving Certificates of Recognition to honor our Founding Parishioners.
 My question is how to list a couple when one person is deceased?
 The committee recommends putting the living person’s name first, following by the deceased spouse.
 Example: If the husband is deceased: Mary & Joseph Smith If the wife is deceased: Joseph & Mary Smith After reading your online information under “Deceased,” I don’t think this is correct.
 Should it be: Mary & the late Joseph Smith (if the husband is deceased) and The late Mary & Joseph Smith (if the husband is deceased) Or can it be: Mary & Joseph (cross) Smith (if the husband is deceased); and Mary (cross) & Joseph Smith (if the wife is deceased).
 It is common in our Church to designate someone is deceased by placing a small cross after their name. -- Powell Dean